 Uptime Kuma is the most popular self-hosted monitoring tool (louislam/uptime-kuma, 85.9K stars), and it has the most MCP servers in this category — though none are official.

 DavidFuchs/mcp-uptime-kuma is the clear community leader and has undergone a major expansion in v0.7.0 (March 24, 2026).
-The tool count jumped from 9 to 25+ tools across six categories: 9 monitor tools (get summaries, list, create, update, delete, pause, resume), 2 heartbeat tools, 4 notification tools, 3 tag tools, 2 maintenance tools, and 2 status pages & settings tools.
+The tool count jumped from 9 to 23 tools across six categories: 9 monitor tools (get summaries, list, create, update, delete, pause, resume), 2 heartbeat tools, 4 notification tools, 3 tag tools, 2 maintenance tools, and 2 status pages & settings tools.
 The v0.7.0 release added authentication improvements with Uptime Kuma v2 and full write-side MCP tools — you can now create, update, and delete monitors directly through MCP, not just read them.
-17 stars, 58 commits, context-efficient by design.
+Now at 22 stars, 58+ commits, context-efficient by design.
 Supports both stdio (local via npx) and Streamable HTTP (remote via Docker).
 Authentication includes anonymous, username/password, and JWT tokens.
 TypeScript, MIT.
-The only Uptime Kuma server with Docker support and dual transport.
+No releases after v0.7.0, but the server is stable and actively starred.

 phukit29182/uptime-kuma-mcp-server has 12 tools including edit_monitor, add_monitor_tag, delete_monitor_tag, get_status_page, and get_tags.
 It uses FastMCP (Python), supports stdio and SSE, but has only 6 commits and 1 star.
 No license specified.
 Note: DavidFuchs now covers most of these features in v0.7.0, reducing the differentiation.

 Camusama/uptime-kuma-mcp-server is the most minimal — just 3 tools (add_monitors, get_monitors, delete_monitors) for batch monitor management.
-Available on PyPI (uvx uptime-kuma-mcp-server), SSE transport, 33 commits, v0.1.15.
+Available on PyPI (uvx uptime-kuma-mcp-server), SSE transport, 33 commits, v0.1.15 (April 11, 2025 — no new releases).
+Now at 4 stars.
 Useful if you only need bulk operations.

 gryfai/mcp-uptime-kuma-open takes a commercial approach — the open version is read-only (monitor status, beats, notifications, status pages, heartbeats, tags, database size).
 Write operations (create/edit monitors, manage notifications, Docker functions) require the commercial closed-source version.
 BSL license (converts to Apache 2.0 eventually).
 29 commits.